bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/quizzes.md

 ### Quizzes

 All pre-checks, quizzes and exams are  at collaboration-level 3 (no collaboration allowed, professor clarifications only).
-It is your responsibility to understand the department's [collaboration policy](https://turing.bowdoin.edu/dept/collab.php).
+Make sure you read and understand the department's [collaboration policy](https://turing.bowdoin.edu/dept/collab.php).

 1. Quiz 1 (covers week 1, due Sun 9/5)